Linaro/lava/doc/v2/lava_test_shell.rst

 The arguments are:

- 1. test case id
+ 1. The test case id
- 2. the file to attach
+ 2. The file to attach
- 3. (optional) the MIME type of the file (if no MIME type is passed, a guess is made based on the filename)
+ 3. (optional) The MIME type of the file (if no MIME type is passed, a guess is made based on the filename)

 lava-test-run-attach